 Colchester Elementary School

 Colchester Elementary School (CES), designed for Colchester’s youngest citizens in preschool through grade two, opened its doors in September 2006.
 CES is home to the Colchester Early Childhood Program for students ages 3 to 5.
 In addition, there is a Head Start program and an Early Head Start program housed at CES and the district’s School Readiness Coordinator’s office is on site.
 CES serves approximately 608 students in our fully inclusive school.
-This year, we have six half day kindergarten sessions, two full day kindergarten, nine grade one classes and ten grade two classes.
-Class size ranges, on the average, from 18 – 22 students.

 The staff of CES is composed of 52 certified staff members, 35 classified staff members, 2 Child Development Associates, 2 Occupational Therapists, 1 Physical Therapist, 1 Certified Occupational Therapist Assistant, one Principal and one Assistant Principal.
 95.3% of our certified staff have Master's Degrees or above and average 18.2 years of experience in Colchester or beyond.
 All our paraprofessionals have either an Associate’s Degree, accumulated 60 college credits or have passed the ParaPro exam.